mollybeach/studycards/README.md

 Then Paste the all the text from one of the .txt Files in the Repository Study Guide Structure I'm using this format: Q) term A) definition
 Enter the Custom as show below
-Between term and definition
+Between term and definition:
 O Tab O Comma X Custom _A)_
-Between cards
+Between cards:
 O New line O Semicolon X Custom _Q)_
 And then Click Import
 The Cards Should be formatted correctly